Conedy/Conedy/testing/network/addEdge.rst

 Note
 ----
-For nodes which represent a differential equation, the added connection represent a coupling in the expected direction.
+For nodes which represent a differential equation, the added connection represent a coupling in the expected direction (source influences target).